mturk/svcbatch/README.md

   SvcBatch verifies that the path exists, and tests to see if the current process has read and write access rights to the path.

-  Service will fail to start in case the temp directory does not exist or if it misses read and write access rights.
+  In case the temp directory does not exist or if it misses the read and write access rights it will be set to the service work directory.

 * **SVCBATCH_SERVICE_UUID**